Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Map the common replies (Days 2-4)

-Use the Lichess Opening Explorer filtered by your rating band (not 2400+ master games, you will not face the same lines).
+Use the Lichess Opening Explorer filtered by your rating band, not the master database.
+Top players reach lines you simply will not face for hundreds of points yet.
 Record the top three opponent replies at your level.
 That is all the coverage you need to start.

 Watch one orientation video per opening (Days 5-6)

 One 15 to 30 minute video per opening, explaining ideas rather than 20-move move dumps.
-Prioritize channels like GothamChess ("speedrun" series), Hanging Pawns, or Saint Louis Chess Club.
+Prioritise channels like GothamChess ("speedrun" series), Hanging Pawns, or Saint Louis Chess Club.

 Play 3 games to test the waters (Day 7)